chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## Organization

 An organization is how the chuck-stack refers to a group that uses the chuck-stack.
 An organization can be a formal for-profit or not-for-profit business, and an organization can be an informal band of people united by a common interest or cause.

+## OTVE

+Increasing Operational and Transaction Velocity and Efficiency (OTVE) is a hallmark of the chuck-stack and conversational enterprise computing.
+In fact, increasing OTVE is the first bullet of the chuck-stack purpose.
+To learn more about how the chuck-stack increases OTVE, view the [introduction](./introduction.md).

 ## SuperClerk